bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Test, function done"
   alt="Test, function done." />

-Now that&apos;ll work, and it comes back and it says it&apos;s done.
-That gives us a lot of information about how to work with these <b>built-in</b>
+<p>Now that&apos;ll work, and it comes back and it says it&apos;s done.
+That gives
+us a lot of information about how to work with these <b>built-in</b>
-animations, and we&apos;re going to do more in the next lesson.
+animations, and we&apos;re going to do more in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-05">2.05 Example 3: Fading Buttons (4:00)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->